LECOM Erie – The Community is Our Campus

 The college has four fully equipped lecture halls.
 Each of the two larger amphitheater-style classrooms seats more than 250 students, while two smaller lecture halls, used by the School of Pharmacy, can handle up to 150 students each.
 All lecture halls have ‘smart classroom’ equipment, with wireless and wired computer network connections for student laptops.
 Classrooms offer multimedia presentations – DVD, VCR, slide and computer presentations.
 In the larger lecture halls, instructors control and illustrate presentations from a computer tablet at the lectern.

 LECOM basic science professors can demonstrate cell biology and microbiology in a laboratory equipped with television monitors attached to microscopes.
 Each student has access to individual microscopes as they learn clinical laboratory procedures.

 The study of the body is an important part of becoming a competent health care provider.
 LECOM teaches gross anatomy in a climate-controlled lab.
 A modern Osteopathic Manipulative Medicine training lab includes video monitors so students can see close-up demonstrations of OMM techniques.

 The campus includes a student lounge/cafeteria where a professional food service staff provides breakfast and lunch.
 The staff also caters special events for the college.
-Throughout the day, students use the main lounge and the nearby Vora Student Lounge for both individual and group study, These areas also serves as a multi-purpose room for student club activities.
-The LECOM Student Center on Peach Street provides after class study space along with a Coffee Culture Cafe and Eatery, which is also open to the public.
+Throughout the day, students use the main lounge and the nearby Vora Student Lounge for both individual and group study.
+These areas also serves as multi-purpose rooms for student club activities.
+The LECOM Student Center on Peach Street provides after-class study space along with a Coffee Culture Cafe and Eatery, which is also open to the public.